juglab/featureforest/docs/howto.md

 After the training, you can save the RF model, and later apply it on the entire stack.

 ## Divide And Conquer
-Extracted features saved as an `HDF5` file can take a very large space on disk.
-In this method, to prevent the disk space overflow, you can divide your large stack into several sub-stacks.
+Extracted features saved as an `HDF5` file can take up a huge space on the disk.
+In this method, to prevent disk space overflow, you can divide your large stack into several sub-stacks.
 Then use the plugin for each, separately.
 Although, you can try one trained model over another sub-stack, Random Forest model can not be fine-tuned.
-By using this method, you can achieve better annotations with the expense of spending more time on training several models.
+By using this method, you can achieve better annotations at the expense of spending more time on training several models.